We Buy Houses in Palm Beach County

 Why Selling in Palm Beach County Is Harder Than You Think

 Palm Beach County processes over 12,000 building permits annually, more than most states.
-If your house has unpermitted work, selling traditionally is nearly impossible.
+If your house has unpermitted work, selling traditionally can be harder.

 Insurance premiums up 40% since 2022